maybornegit/ros_farmbot/README.md

 ## 3 Executing the Package

-There are two options given for running the package (also option 1 has only been tried at this time): two terminals with separate ROS nodes or a combined launch file.
+There are two options given for running the package (only option 1 has been tested at this time): two terminals with separate ROS nodes or a combined launch file.

 ### 3.1 Separate Terminals (tested)